In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Opera performances in our Auditorium and other venues

-Speciality of this module in comparison with other courses:
+The specialty of this module in comparison with other courses:

 Also, Valencia is one of Spain’s (and Europe’s) most affordable cities for student accommodation.